caiomorozini/cars_api/README.md

 ## Swagger
 To access the swagger, go to http://localhost:8000/docs# and use the token to access the endpoints.
 Also, you can access the swagger on http://localhost:8000/redoc.
-## Heroku
-The application is deployed on Heroku.
-To access the swagger, go to https://cars-api-caio.herokuapp.com/docs# and use the token to access the endpoints.
-Also, you can access the swagger on https://cars-api-caio.herokuapp.com/redoc.

 ## Acess Flask endpoints
 To acess the flask endpoint, go to http://localhost:8000/flask.